 Oberyn's daughters, the Sand Snakes, demand vengeance for their father and want to lead the angry Dornish against the Baratheons, Lannisters, and Tyrells.
 Oberyn's cautious brother, Prince Doran, has the Sand Snakes seized, however.

-Doran's daughter, Arianne Martell, plots to crown Myrcella and place her on the Iron Throne.
+Doran's daughter, Princess Arianne Martell, plots to crown Myrcella and place her on the Iron Throne, since Myrcella is older than her brother, King Tommen I Baratheon.
 Her plan falters on the Greenblood, however.
 Ser Arys Oakheart of the Kingsguard is killed by Areo Hotah, while Myrcella is wounded by Darkstar, Ser Gerold Dayne.
 With the exception of Darkstar, Arianne and her fellow conspirators are taken into custody.

 A Dance with Dragons